xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 See: [Integrate TestCloud with Studio](https://docs.katalon.com/katalon-studio/docs/testcloud-integration.html).

 > Notes:
 >
 > * The tunnel-sharing feature is only available in TestOps.
-> * The tunnel created in Studio is separate from the one in TestOps.
+> * The tunnel created in Studio is separate from the one created in TestOps.
 You cannot use tunnels from TestOps and Studio interchangeably.
 > * The tunnel is automatically terminated after 30 minutes of idleness.